-Traditional approaches to detecting misconfigurations involves correlating route advertisements in the control plane from several vantage points [25, 35].
+in-Route leaks are out of scope .. lane from several vantage points [25, 35].
 They identify two forms of misconfigurations: origin and export misconfigurations.
 In an origin misconfiguration, the destination AS corresponding to a prefix is wrongly specified.
 An export misconfiguration occurs when a router violates a BGP export policy and forwards certain routes to a neighboring AS that it is not supposed to forward.
 From our definition of an invalid route, an export misconfigured route is still a valid route.
 Our paper does not deal with this type of misconfiguration.
 One limitation with analyzing BGP streams is: the lack of knowledge of the Internet topology.
 Since the topology is not known, these techniques can pinpoint invalid routes only when the destination AS is wrongly specified.